 Will you work with my home warranty company?

-While we will work with your home warranty company, we’d prefer not to, and we recommend against paying for a home warranty.
+Unfortunately, we don’t work with home warranties as a policy due to their very poor response time and service.
 We can typically dispatch a repair person the same day, and sometimes the following day if the repair request comes in late.
 Home warranty companies generally send their repairmen out in ~48 hours, and those vendors very often determine that the repair isn’t covered, so we have to ultimately send our vendors out.
 We like happy tenants, and the #1 way we keep tenants happy is by taking care of any repair quickly.
 It’s completely understandable that a tenant wouldn’t want to live with a broken air conditioner for two days in July, and that will likely happen if we rely on a home warranty company for repairs.

 Do you allow pets in properties?